robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Tests or Tasks are structured using **Keywords**, which represent specific actions or sequences of actions to be performed.

-- **Keywords** in Robot Framework are similar to the concepts used in Behavior-Driven Development (BDD) or Keyword-Driven Testing.
+- **Keywords** in Robot Framework are according to the concepts used in Behavior-Driven Development (BDD) or Keyword-Driven Testing.
 - **Definition**: A keyword is one or more words used as a reference to a specific set of actions intended to be performed during the execution of one or more tests or tasks.

 There are two types of keywords in Robot Framework:

-1. **User Keywords**: Written in Robot Framework syntax, they are mainly used for structuring test cases.
-User keywords improve readability and maintainability and allow control over the flow of the tests.
+1. **User Keywords**: Written in Robot Framework syntax, they are mainly used for structuring tests|tasks.
+User keywords improve readability, understandability, maintainability and structure.
-2. **Library Keywords**: Typically written in Python or other technologies, these keywords interact with the system under test (SUT) or execute specific actions.
+2. **Library Keywords**: Typically written in Python, but may also be implemented in other technologies, these keywords typically interact with the system under test (SUT) or the system to be controlled by RPA or execute specific actions like calculations or conversions.

-A **User Keyword** consists of a **name**, **optional arguments**, and a **body** of keyword calls that may invoke other user or library keywords.
+A **User Keyword** consists of a **name**, optional **arguments**, and a **body** of keyword calls that may invoke other user keywords or library keywords or other statements like variable definitions or flow control.

+During execution, each keyword call is logged, providing fine-grained detail in the execution logs.
+This includes all levels of keywords—from those called directly by a test or task to those nested within user keywords, all the way down to the execution of library keywords.
+This granular logging and detailed execution documentation is one of the key advantages of Robot Framework compared to other automation tools.

 ### Resource Files & Libraries